Quantum advantage in zero-error function computation with side information: Preliminaries

 \section{Preliminaries}

-In our discussion, we consider both directed and undirected graphs.
-All graphs that we consider are finite and simple, i.e., they do not have self-loops or contain multiple edges between the same pair of vertices.
+Let $\bbN,\bbN_{\ge1},\bbC$ be the set of natural numbers, the set of positive natural numbers and the set of complex numbers respectively.
+In our discussion, we consider finite directed and undirected graphs.
 Our discussion will involve directed graphs only in Section \ref{sec:line_graph_eg}.
 Thus, unless otherwise specified, henceforth when we refer to a graph, we are considering undirected graphs.
 The following definitions are standard within graph theory and can be found, e.g., in \cite{west_2000}.
+A simple graph is a graph that has no loops (edges connecting a vertex to itself) and no multiple edges (more than one edge between the same two vertices).
 A graph $H=(V',E')$ is said to be a subgraph of $G = (V,E)$ if $V'\subseteq V$ and $E'\subseteq E'$.
 We say that $G$ is a spanning subgraph of $H$, denoted by $G\subseteq H$ if $V(G) = V(H)$ and $E(G)\subseteq E(H)$.
 Suppose that $S$ is a subset of $V$.
 The induced subgraph $G[S]$ is the graph whose vertex set is $S$ and edge set consists of those edges whose endpoints are in $S$.
 For a graph $G$, $\overline{G}$ denotes the complementary graph.
 For $G$, $\alpha(G)$ denotes its independence number (the size of its largest independent set), $\omega(G)$ denotes its clique number (the size of its largest clique) and $\chi(G)$ its chromatic number (minimum number of colors used in a valid vertex coloring).
-We will deal extensively with graph products.
+We will use the following known results (proved in Appendix \ref{app:appendix_A} for completeness) for graphs $G,H$.